BRL-CAD/brlcad/src/external/CREO/README.txt

 the development toolkits installed and proper licenses available, as well as a BRL-CAD install built with the same compiler as that used to build CREO.

-The CMake superstructure manages files and creates the installer, but it is the nmake file (creo-brl-nmake.in) the contains the core of the compilation logic.

 Misc Notes:

 When installing CREO 3, the development libraries are *not* part of the